 These documents are generally intended to collect information from LINX members (where that information is required by the MoU) and/or refer to an internal policy of which LINX members should be aware (and whose content might be governed by conditions placed on LINX by its suppliers).
 These documents can be changed by LINX staff and include:

 - Corporate Identity Guidelines – which define the acceptable use policy of the LINX logo.
 Please email email@example.com for these.

 - Services Definition & Fee Schedule provides a list and a description of the services that will be provided by LINX to its members, and the associated fees.

-- Public Affairs Services & Definition details the Public Affairs services that will be provided by LINX to its members.
-These services were previously termed non core activities.
+- Public Affairs Mission details the Public Affairs services that will be provided by LINX to its members.

 - Joining Procedure document, which details the steps needed to become a LINX member.